Mele Kyari: Career

 After the retirement of Maikanti Baru from the corporation on 7 July 2019, Kyari was appointed by the administration of President Muhammadu Buhari as the 19th GMD of the Nigerian National Petroleum Corporation.
 In 1991, he joined NNPC Processing Geophysicist with Integrated Data Services Limited.
 In 1991, he started his career with the Department of Geological Survey of Nigeria as Field Geologist.
 He worked as an Exploration Geophysicist with the National Petroleum Investment Management Services (NAPIMS) in 1998.
 In 2007, Kyari headed the Production Sharing Contracts Management in Crude Oil Marketing Division (COMD).
 In 2014, he became the General Manager, Crude Oil Stock Management while in 2015 he was promoted to the post of Group General Manager, COMD.
 He's the focal person for the Open Government Initiative, the initiative helps the government to track the buyer and seller of crude oil.
 On 13 May 2018, he became the Nigerian National Representative at OPEC.
+While celebrating 60 years, he reflected on his progress how he journeyed from being an Almajiri (Tsangaya) boy to NNPCL boss.

+Corruption Allegations and Misconduct

+The Oduduwa Transparency Network alleged that Mele Kyari funnel stolen refinery funds into the MSM Groups $2.4 billions cement manufacturing venture.